Munich-Riem Airport: Messestadt Riem

-The transformation of the former airport to the Messestadt Riem (Convention City Riem) with a name-giving convention centre, apartment houses and parks was one of the largest projects in urban planning of the city of Munich in the late 1990s and at the beginning of the 21st century.
+The redevelopment of the area into Messestadt Riem ('Riem Convention City') with an eponymous convention centre, apartment houses and parks was one of Munich's largest urban planning projects in the late 1990s and at the beginning of the 21st century.
 In 1999, the first residents moved into the new district.
 The only structures that remain of the airport today are the tower and the original terminal building, the Wappenhalle (hall of the coats of arms).
 Both structures are protected monuments.
-Moreover, a small stretch of the former runway still exists at the eastern end.
+A small stretch of the former runway still exists at the eastern end.
 In 2005, the former airport was the site of the Bundesgartenschau (Federal Horticultural Show).